danielharrell/open-eyes-lect-2017-18/Open.md

 how they seem *is* how they are.
 To call the world my representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
-Such as
-"perception", "impression", "image", "idea".
+Such as "perception", "impression", "image", "idea".
 Or in another direction, "opinion", "claim", "account".

 What could any such word mean if we were simply open?
+Why should any such word exist, unless there were more, in our openness to the world, than the world?
+Perhaps put self here.
+Something, in what we see, or think, or say of the world, that belonged not to the world but to sight, or thought, or speech, is not simplyid of the world, there were something in our openness to the world, and in what we see, or think, or say of the world, that makes it distinct from the world even if true of the world.

-Why should any such word exist, unless there were something in what we see, or think, or say of the world, that makes it indeed *of* the world about* the world, as if to surround the world, rather than *be* the world? encompass rather than prior to, different from, the world itself, the world as such, the world as it is even if there were no one to see it or think it or speak of it?
+- Above issue: need a way to clearly describe how "perception of the world", for example, at the same time indicates openness and closedness. , and distinct enough not just to notice, indeed *of* the world about* the world, as if to surround the world, rather than *be* the world? encompass rather than prior to, different from, the world itself, the world as such, the world as it is even if there were no one to see it or think it or speak of it?
 That there is a difference, and that we notice it, we use them at all is a sign of our openness our selfhood encloses us in openness.